p4lang/PI/proto/docs/p4runtime.md

 If `match` for a field is not defined, then the field is treated as don't care when constructing the match key for the table entry.
-Note that leaving match field undefined is only allowed for ternary and LPM fields.
+Note that leaving match field undefined is only allowed for ternary, LPM and range fields.
 The following table entry will program a flow in table `foo` (above) that matches all packets and performs action `baz`.
 Notice the missing fields for `match` and `is_default_action`.

 ```
 table_entry {